Adam in Islam: Modern debates and discussions

-It is evident from the Qur'an that Adam was the father of contemporary humanity.
+It is evident from the Quran that Adam was the father of contemporary humanity.
 The conflict between the literal reading of the story and positive scientific branches such as human evolution and paleoanthropology caused great turmoil and debate in the Islamic world, and ways of escaping from the visible and rigid understanding were sought.
-(Note: Some hadiths mentions Adam's resemblance, the height and the plan with which he created; "Allah the exalted and Glorius, created Adam in his image with his ? [sic] of sixty cubits (30-35 m) tall.")
+(Note: Some hadiths mentions Adam's resemblance, the height and the plan with which he created; "Allah the exalted and Glorius, created Adam in his image with his length of sixty cubits (30-35 m) tall.")

 According to some views, God created an Adam thirty times, every 1000 years.
 After the downfall of each humanity, God left the world uninhabited for 50,000 years, then 50,000 inhabited, and then a new Adam was created.
 Unlike many Shiite scholars the majority of Sunni scholars, however, reject this opinion, but they agree that the jinn and animals have lived on earth before.
 According to the Majallat Al Azhar, nowhere within Islamic texts is it prescribed how long humans existed and every Muslim is free to think that is right, and that the notion of a young earth derives from biblical reports (Israʼiliyyat).
 Süleyman Ateş used Quranic verses to disprove creationist interpretations of the Adam narrative.

-In the Persianate world and Shiite circles more broadly debates around evolution and young earth creationism began in the 1880s and have since then led to a variety of scholarly positions on the question of life before Adam and evolution.
+In the Persianate world and Shiite circles more broadly debates around evolution and young Earth creationism began in the 1880s and have since then led to a variety of scholarly positions on the question of life before Adam and evolution.
 Notable scholarly support for strict creationism comes from scholars such as Muhammad Husayn Tabataba'i and Hossein Nasr, while support for a rejection of young earth creationism and support for scientific evolution comes from scholars such as Yadollah Sahabi.
 There exists a broad spectrum of Shiite positions in between these two extremes from support for Lamarckism to human exceptionalism—seeing non-human life as evolved but human life as created—and Adamic exceptionalism seeing all life except Adam as evolved.
-Scholars championing these different positions commonly stress that none of these readings are implied by the Qur'an or that divergence from them is necessarily heretical.
+Scholars championing these different positions commonly stress that none of these readings are implied by the Quran or that divergence from them is necessarily heretical.